amplitude/amplitude-docs/content/collections/get-started/en/autocapture.md

 ## Autocapture for the web

-When you use them together, Amplitude's latest [Browser SDK](/docs/sdks/analytics/browser/browser-sdk-2) and [Autocapture plugin](/docs/sdks/analytics/browser/autocapture-plugin) captures default events, form field interactions, and marketing attribution information.
+Amplitude's Browser SDK 2.10.0 and above include Autocapture to help you capture events, interactions, and attribution on your site.

-### Install the SDK and plugin
+### Install the Browser SDK
 Autocapture requires the latest versions of the Amplitude Browser SDK ({{sdk_versions:browser}}).

 {{partial:tabs tabs="Script Loader, npm, yarn"}}